Skip to main content

 Hacked: The Streamer was developed by NAISU.

-Hacked: The Streamer has received positive reviews from players.
+Hacked: The Streamer has received mostly positive reviews from players.
 Most players liked Hacked: The Streamer for its story but disliked it for its gameplay.

 Hacked: The Streamer is a single player game.